Foolad F.C.

 The club has won Iran Pro League twice, including a championship in the lower division, Azadegan League.
-In the 2004–05 season, Foolad became the champion of the fourth newly founded Iran Pro League (IPL), gaining a total of 64 points over 30 league matches that is the highest point for a leader since 2001.
-After several successful seasons and what at one point seemed to be the emergence of a new pole in Iranian football, Foolad lost many of its key players through transfers and internal problems and also displayed a poor performance in the 2006 AFC Champions League.
+In the 2004–05 season, Foolad became the champion of the fourth newly founded Iran Pro League (IPL), gaining a total of 64 points over 30 league matches.
+After several seasons, Foolad lost many of its key players through transfers and internal problems and also displayed a poor performance in the 2006 AFC Champions League.
 The club was subsequently relegated to the Azadegan League, second highest division in Iran at the end of 2006–07.
-However, Foolad was able to return to the IPL starting from the next season, 2008–09 Iran Pro League and has been turning out relatively well in the current standings.
+However, Foolad was able to return to the IPL starting from the next season, 2008–09 Iran Pro League.
 Foolad won its second championship in 2013–14 season.
 The club also won their first Hazfi Cup title in the 2020–21 season.

 Foolad's home kit is red and yellow shirts, with the same color for shorts, accompanied by red socks.
 The colors used in clothing are derived from the symbol of the club.

 Club history

 Establishment and first years (1971–1995)

 Foolad Khuzestan Football Club was founded on 2 March 1971 in Ahwaz, Iran by at that time, President of the Foolad Khuzestan Company Ali Akbar Davar.
 Foolad was a team that no one knew anything about until the dissolution of Jonoub Ahwaz in 1996.
 Foolad won the Ahwaz City Championship in 1991 and entered the 2nd division of the Khuzestan football league two years later.
 Foolad won the first group in its debut season and was promoted to the Ahwaz's first league which they won in their debut season as well.
 This meant they would be promoted to the Khuzestan Provincial Leagues.

 Road to the Highest Division (1995–2001)

 In 1995, which was Foolad's second year in the Khuzestan's Second Division, they became provincial champions.
 That same year Jonoub Ahvaz, was contracted and Foolad took their place in Iran Football's 2nd Division.
 In 1996, with Homayoun Shahrokhinejad as manager, the team was promoted to the 1st division.
-It was an amazing run, considering that the team began in the 4th division of the Ahvaz City League in 1986.

 Frančić era (2004–2006)

-Ever since their promotion, the club has introduced very talented young footballers to Iranian football.
-The team was eventually bought by the Ahwaz Steel Mill, this helped the team's financial situation improve.
-The team was finally able to use its massive potential and win the IPL in the 2004–05 season but due to some ensuing internal problems and coaching difficulties could not perform well in the 2006 Asian Champions League.
-Their star player, Iman Mobali was loaned and eventually transferred to Al-Shabab of the UAE Pro League.
+The team was eventually bought by the Ahwaz Steel Mill.
+The team was finally able to win the IPL in the 2004–05 season but due to some ensuing internal problems and coaching difficulties could not perform well in the 2006 Asian Champions League.